‘Days Of Our Lives’ Comings & Goings: One Fan Favorite Leaves While Another Returns

-Days of Our Lives comings and goings for the week of July 29 reveal that fans are about to see one character leave Salem while another is set to return.
+Days of Our Lives comings and goings for the week of July 29 reveal that fans are about to see one character leave Salem, while another is set to return.

 According to a recent report by Soap Hub, Days of Our Lives will be shaking up the casting yet again with the latest batch of moving pieces.